puppetlabs/puppetlabs-tomcat/README.md

 Specifies the root of the Tomcat installation.

-Default value: `$tomcat::catalina_home`
+Default value: `$tomcat::catalina_home`.

 ##### `additional_attributes`

 Specifies any additional attributes to add to the Valve.

 Should be a hash of the format 'attribute' => 'value'.

 Optional

 ##### `attributes_to_remove`

 Specifies any attributes to remove from the Valve.

 Should be a hash of the format 'attribute' => 'value'.

 Optional

 #### tomcat::config::context::resourcelink

 Specifies a ResourceLink element in the designated xml configuration.

 ##### `ensure`

 specifies whether you are trying to add or remove the ResourceLink element.

-Valid options: `true`, `false`, `present`, and `absent`.
+Valid options: `true`, `false`, 'present', and 'absent'.

-Default value: `present`
+Default value: 'present'.

 ##### `catalina_base`

 Specifies the root of the Tomcat installation.

-Default value: `$tomcat::catalina_home`
+Default value: `$tomcat::catalina_home`.

 ##### `resourcelink_name`

-The name of the ResourceLink to be created, relative to the java:comp/env context.
+The name of the ResourceLink to be created, relative to the `java:comp/env` context.

-Default value: `$name`
+Default value: `$name`.

 ##### `resourcelink_type`